ackrep-org/irk-fzf/README.md

 - <https://github.com/tatosjb/vscode-fuzzy-search>
 - <https://code.visualstudio.com/api/get-started/your-first-extension>.

+As a backend it uses [*fzf*](https://github.com/junegunn/fzf) - a fuzzy finder tool for the commandline.

 **Note:** This extension originally was named "erk-fzf".
 If you had installed this extension before 0.2.3 please uninstall it first and delete the keyboard shortcut bound to `erk-fzf.search`.